 Course: A basic unit of study (The successful completion of a course results in the award of the points specified for the course.
 Most courses are taught and assessed over one semester and can consist of lectures and tutorials, lab workshops, assignments, tests and an examination.
 Each course has its own alphanumeric code.
-For example, BIOSCI 101 is a course you can take under the subject of Biological Sciences in a Bachelor of Science degree.
-It has a 100-level number because it is a Stage I course.)
+For example BIOSCI 101 is a Biological Sciences course.
+The course number begins with 1 as it is a Stage I course.)